huzaifa-khambaty/resume_builder_back/document/SubscriptionMechanism.md

   1. Validate ownership and active status.
   2. Ensure at least one country remains (cannot remove all).
   3. Update `country_count`.
-  4. Update Braintree subscription price for next cycle.
+  4. Update Stripe subscription price for next cycle.

 ### 5) Cancel Subscription

 - Endpoint: `DELETE /api/candidate/subscriptions/:subscriptionId`
 - Flow:
-  1. Cancel Braintree subscription if present.
+  1. Cancel Stripe subscription if present.
   2. Set DB status to `cancelled`.
-Access continues based on your policy; by default it’s immediate cancellation on our side.
+Access continues based on your policy; by default it's immediate cancellation on our side.

 ## API Endpoints